osisoft/Edge-Data-Store-Docs/content/configuration/eds-configuration.md

 ## Configure minimum Edge Data Store

-The following JSON file represents minimal configuration of an Edge Data Store.
-There are no Modbus TCP EDS adapter or OPC UA EDS adapter components, and the Storage component configurations are set to the default.
-If you configure a system with this JSON file, any existing Modbus TCP EDS adapter or OPC UA EDS adapter components will be disabled and removed.
-No storage data will be deleted or modified, and OMF and SDS data access will not be impacted.
+The following JSON file represents the minimal configuration of an Edge Data Store.
+There are no Modbus TCP EDS adapter or OPC UA EDS adapter components and the Storage component configurations are set to the default.
+If you configure a system with this JSON file, any existing Modbus TCP EDS adapter or OPC UA EDS adapter components are disabled and removed.
+No storage data is deleted or modified and OMF and SDS data access is not impacted.

 1. Save or copy the example JSON in a file named `EdgeMinimumConfiguration.json` in any directory on a device with Edge Data Store installed.